jankotek/mapdb-site/benchmarks.rst

 ``ConcurrentSkipListMap`` is concurrent version of ``java.util.TreeMap`` bundled with Java.

 ``HTreeMap`` is concurrent ``HashMap`` implementation from MapDB.
 It is optimized for bigger keys and large number of entries.
-It has some nice features such as entry expiration with TTL or maximal size
+It has some nice features such as entry expiration with TTL or maximal size.

 ``BTreeMap`` is concurrent ``TreeMap`` implementation from MapDB.
 It is optimized for minimal space usage and for small keys.
 It has specialized keys (for example ``Long`` key is stored as primitive ``long``) and other nice features.